Kernels of conditional determinantal measures and the proof of the Lyons-Peres Conjecture: Introduction

-\subsection{The Lyons-Peres Conjecture}
+\subsubsection{The Lyons-Peres Conjecture}

 Let $E$ be a locally compact $\sigma$-compact Polish space, let $\Conf(E)$ be the space of locally finite configurations on $E$.
-A point process on $E$ is a Borel probability measure on $\Conf(E)$.
-Let $\mu$ be a sigma-finite Radon measure on $E$, let $K$ be the kernel of a locally trace class positive contraction acting in the complex Hilbert space $L^2(E, \mu)$, and let $\Prob_K$ be the corresponding determinantal measure on $\Conf(E)$.
+Let $\mu$ be a sigma-finite Radon measure on $E$, let $K$ be the kernel of a locally trace class positive contraction acting in the complex Hilbert space $L^2(E, \mu)$, and let $\Prob_K$ be the corresponding determinantal measure on $\Conf(E)$ (the precise definitions are recalled in the next subsection).

-Our main result Theorem \ref{mainthm-DT} establishes a conjecture by Lyons and Peres.
 Let $K$ be a locally trace class orthogonal projection onto a closed subspace $H$ of $L^2(E,\mu)$; in other words, let $H\subset L^2(E, \mu)$ be a reproducing kernel Hilbert space, and let $K$ be the reproducing kernel for $H$.
 For $x\in E$, introduce a function $K_x\in L^2(E, \mu)$ by the formula